-When we think of Russia’s interest in Hawai‘i, we initially (and, typically, only) think of “Russian Fort Elizabeth” in Waimea, Kaua‘i.
+When we think of Russia’s interest in Hawai‘i, we initially (and, typically, only) think of what we refer to as “Russian Fort Elizabeth” in Waimea, Kauai.
 However, Hawai‘i’s interactions with Russia go well beyond that, yet only short-lived.
+(And, it really wasn’t a Russian fort.)

 In the early-1800s, multiple foreign interests, including Russia, were developing trading relationships with Hawai‘i.
 Hawai‘i served as an important provisioning site for traders, whalers and others crossing the Pacific.